 –Separation of baby from mother or father for any reason

-Print & Deliver: Ideally, you will review your Birth Wishes with your provider around 37 weeks.
+Ideally, you will review your Birth Wishes with your provider prior to labor at a prenatal appointment.
 This will give time for the two of you to discuss, ask questions, and come to a common understanding.
 Bring several copies to the birth; be sure the nurse has a copy.